Neuropassenger/bs-spam-protector/README.txt

 * First stable version.

 == Upgrade Notice ==

+= 1.1.3 =
+* It is recommended that you update if some submitted forms are incorrectly validated.

 = 1.1.2 =
 * If you are using more than one form on a single page, you need this update.